 export default App;

-Now, if you run your application (npm start), you should see a chart rendered smoothly, even though we're working with a dataset of one million points!
+Now, if you run your application (npm run dev), you should see a chart rendered smoothly, even though we're working with a dataset of one million points!

 A static chart is good, but an interactive one is even better.
 Let's add tooltips that appear when the user hovers over the chart.